 Activities have included:

 WLLSP also provide a comprehensive range of opportunities for children who need challenge and support to access PE and sports opportunities.
 These include:

 Wayne Lomax, a British Fencing registered instructor, provides extra-curricular fencing lessons for children in Y5&6 outside the curriculum and provides sessions for children at KS1 within curriculum time.
 Wayne is a real character and his sessions are great fun.
 Children learn basic fencing skills, as well as developing coordination and balance.

 Healthy Lifestyles Action Research

 We have recently become involved through our partnership with WLSSP in action research run by Edge Hill University into healthy lifestyles and the effect that exercise has upon children's health, well-being and achievement.
 Children in our Y5 classes have worn wrist monitors to assess baseline levels of activity and other health related data has been gathered.
 The children in this group have been able to access extra interventions in the form of high energy dancersise sessions, daily Born to Move sessions and other activities.
-In 2017-18, this research will be on-going.
+This research will be on-going.

 Extra-curricular Opportunities for Sport